-There are a lot of ways kids can help other children learn to read – and improve their own reading skills at the same time!
+There are a lot of ways kids can help other children learn to read while improve their own skills at the same time!
 Here are some tips for kids:

-Start a Book Club or Book Exchange: Share your love of reading with your friends.
+START A BOOK CLUB OR EXCHANGE: Share your love of reading with your friends.
 Ask your teacher or parent if you can start a book club.
 Then you can all read the same book and talk about what you liked and what you didn’t.
-Or trade your favorite books with friends, and ask them to share theirs with you.
+Or trade your favorite books with friends.

-Visit the Library: Libraries let you borrow books for FREE!
-You get to take them home for a little while, then bring them back so someone can enjoy the books.
+VISIT THE LIBRARY: Libraries let you borrow books for FREE!
+You get to take them home for a little while, then bring them back so someone else can enjoy them.
 So get to your local library and pick out the books you like best.

-Ask for Help: If you’re having trouble reading, don’t be afraid to ask for help.
-Ask your teacher, your parent, your librarian or another adult you trust what you can do to practice your reading.
+ASK FOR HELP: If you’re having trouble reading, don’t be afraid to ask for help.
+Ask your teacher, your parent, your librarian or another adult you trust how to practice your reading.
 They may be able to find a tutor to help.